 In cases where a student is on Financial Aid Termination for grade point average, maximum hours or completion rate, the student may appeal for a one-time “re-start” of their financial aid based on a change to their program of study.
 Please review the Financial Aid Restart Policy for eligibility.

+The appeal form must be submitted prior to the Midterm for the semester you are appealing for your financial aid to be reinstated.
 Your appeal will be reviewed by the SAP Appeal Committee, and the review process takes a minimum of 1 to 2 weeks.
 The student will be notified of the decision via ICC student email.
 All committee decisions are FINAL.

 If the appeal for reinstatement is denied the student may still attend Illinois Central College, but will have to make other financial arrangements to pay for all charges incurred for the semester in which financial aid will not be paid.